 In the example we prepared a Database Connector.
 Thus, go to

-Database Services > Add New Service > Custom
+Database Services > Add New Service > Custom and set the

 Source Python Class Name as